 in the end, you will have a short journey to the desert.
-A place that fascinates all with its beauties and you will enjoy the enchanting sunset.
+A place that fascinates all with its beauty and you will enjoy the enchanting sunset.

 Also, there are Zoroastrian guides who speak fluent English and help you for free.
 What do you think?
 Thus, I highly recommend visiting this museum before any other sightings of Zoroastrians.
 Also, its attractive brick building with the story of its founder, Mr. Markar from India would be nice.